abooij/sudbury/README.md

 The package should be buildable using cabal or stack.

 Note that the `libwayland-client.so.0` shared library will __not__ be installed in the correct location.
-This is because we are, technically speaking, compiling this library as an executable.
+This is because the build suite, cabal, believes we are compiling this library as an executable.
-This is because of limitations of the cabal build system.
+There are developments to allow building platform libraries (as we are doing) without too many hacks.

-If you built the project with stack, you can use it as follows:
+If you built the project with stack (which internally uses parts of cabal), you can use it as follows:
 ```
-$ LD_LIBRARY_PATH=.stack-work/install/x86_64-linux/lts-5.11/7.10.3/bin weston-flower
+$ LD_LIBRARY_PATH=.stack-work/install/x86_64-linux/lts-7.0/8.0.1/bin weston-flower
 ```

 If you built the project with cabal, you can use it as follows: